 More to come in my response to Vblogger, who I thank again for the opportunity to exchange thoughts.

-[Thanks for reading!
-You might also like “Concluding Response to a Mormon Transhumanist Response”.]
+If you like these thoughts, you might also like “Concluding Response to a Mormon Transhumanist Response.”